Skip to main content

 Where to now?

-We will continue to operate as a legal entity in 2026, and possibly up to March 2027, with four polytechnics remaining as part of NZIST until the Government makes decisions on their future.
-These polytechnics are Northtec, Tai Poutini, the Western Institute of Technology, and Whitireia & WelTec.
+We are continuing to operate as a legal entity in 2026, and possibly up to March 2027, with the four remaining business divisions - NorthTec, Tai Poutini Polytechnic, the Western Institute of Technology at Taranaki, and Whitireia & WelTec - to exit NZIST on 1 January 2027.

-It is intended that the needs of learners and employers continue to be met during a seamless transition to the Government's new model for vocational education and training.
+Learners and employers can be confident that their needs will be met during a seamless transition to the Government's new model for vocational education and training.